rickhenderson/developing-in-unreal-engine/ai/README.md

 The AI_Controller class contains a **Action Component** and a **Path Following Component** so it may come in handy to learn about those in more detail.
 One great source of information is **ALWAYS** the [Unreal Documentation](https://docs.unrealengine.com/5.2/en-US/artificial-intelligence-in-unreal-engine/).

+### Roaming AI

+This blueprint is for the Behaviour Tree Task of having the AI move to a random point within a customizable radius. **Radius** and **Stop Distance** were promoted to variables and are made editable from the outside.

+<iframe src="https://blueprintue.com/render/avtqtlbi/" scrolling="no" allowfullscreen></iframe>

 # References

 * [Ryan Layley's UE4 Third Person Shooter AI Tutorial](https://www.youtube.com/watch?v=DQqhJCoC4bQ&ab_channel=RyanLaley)